lightning/bolts/04-onion-routing.md

 If the final node receives an onion packet with `option_amp` field, the payment MAY be an atomic multi-path payment.
-Such atomic multi-path payments MAY use a _distinct_ payment hash for each path.
+Such atomic multi-path payments SHOULD use a _distinct_ payment hash for each path.

 The `amt_to_forward` value will be the amount for this partial payment only.
-The `option_amp` flag flag is a promise by the sender that the rest of the payment will follow in succeeding HTLCs with the same `stream_id`; we call these HTLCs, which that the same `stream_id`, an "HTLC set".
+The `option_amp` flag is a promise by the sender that the rest of the payment will follow in succeeding HTLCs with the same `set_id`; we call these HTLCs, which share the same `set_id`, an "HTLC set".

 One key distinction with `option_amp` is that the sender generates all preimages, and only reveals them to the final hop if all partial payments arrive